UMD-Summer-2021-ASR/quizzr-server/README.md

 ## Installation
 Prior to installation, you will need to have `pip` installed.
 1. Clone this repository.
-2. Install all the necessary dependencies by executing `pip install requirements.txt` in the folder of the repository.
+2. Install all the necessary dependencies by executing `pip install -r requirements.txt` in the folder of the repository.
-   It may be a good idea to set up a virtual environment prior to doing this step to avoid conflicts with already install packages.
+   It may be a good idea to set up a virtual environment prior to doing this step to avoid conflicts with already installed packages.
 3. Install [Gentle](https://github.com/lowerquality/gentle) by following the instructions in the README.md document.
 If you are installing it through the source code on a Linux operating system, you may need to change `install_deps.sh` to be based on your distribution.